Yowie21/Biofilm-Master-Thesis/README.md

 # General information
 This repository contains some of the code that I wrote as part of my master thesis.
 It will be updated regularly until the thesis is finished.
+For questions, don't hesitate to send me and email at joiegeurts@gmail.com.

 # Growing biofilms
 The subject of the thesis (and hence the code) is the modelling and numerical simulation of the growth of biofilms.
 Details may be found in the [thesis proposal](Proposal.pdf).